 Montreal Museum of Fine Arts, Art museum in Montreal, Canada

-Founded in 1860, the museum started in Phillips Square and moved to its current Sherbrooke Street West location in 1912, occupying a Beaux-Arts building.
+Founded in 1860, the museum began in a room at Phillips Square and moved to its current location on Sherbrooke Street West in 1912, where a building in the Beaux-Arts style was erected.
+Over the decades the site expanded through the construction of additional pavilions that blend modern and historic architecture.

 Location: Montreal